All Episodes

 I'm worried about what they're plotting right now.

-We've got the audio soundbite of Senator Chuck Schumer and the story where he himself, back in 2007 said that George Bush should not have the right to nominate justices to the court in the last year of his presidential term.
+We've got the audio soundbite of Senator Chuck Schumer and the story where he himself back in 2007 said that George Bush should not have the right to nominate justices to the court in the last year of his presidential term.

-And people will say, gee, see, they're hypocrites, they're hypocrites.
+And people say, see, see, they're hypocrites.

-Has that ever stopped him?
+Has that ever stopped them?

 Has that charge, the successful charge of hypocrisy, ever changed one Democrat vote?